 Here we are, already mid-summer!
 I cannot believe how fast this summer is going.
 Although as the years go by, they seem to go faster and faster.
 I don’t know about you, but I try to soak up all of the sun during summer days and my kids do too.
 I try to schedule a few activities once or twice a week to help keep the girls entertained too…otherwise we all end up going crazy!!
-Here are 10 Fun and Easy Summer Activities that we love.
+In Ontario the weather is only really nice enough to play outside for a couple months a year so we really try to fit in as much outdoor time as we can.
+Here are 10 Fun and Easy Summer Activities for Toddlers!

-- Rainy day puddles.
-If it has been a wet day or week, put on some old clothes and jump in those puddles!!
+- Rainy day puddles: If it has been a wet day or week, put on some old clothes and jump in those puddles!!
 Kids love to make splashes and it’s fun to get out after being cooped up.
+Embrace the mess that comes with rainy days and let the kids run wild in the puddles.
+If your not up to playing in the puddles then bring the water table inside to play on a rainy day.

-- Water fun.
-Set up a water table, slip and slide or have some fun with water balloons.
+- Water fun: Set up a water table, slip and slide or have some fun with water balloons.
 Summer is the only season we can get wet and still stay warm so repeat this activity every chance you get.
 Kids love to play with water, we use water outside at least 2-3 times a week in different ways, it never gets boring!!
+We also love to visit all the different splash pads in our neighbourhood.
+Our favourite water activities are the Splash Pad at Creditview Park and the wading pool at Ching Park which are both located in Brampton.

-- Take a bike ride.
-Get on your bikes and ride around town.
+- Take a bike ride: Get on your bikes and ride around town.
 Bring a picnic lunch to help break up the trek.
 If you have young children who are not able to ride yet, get a push bike or simply take the stroller.
+We love using our Little Tikes Princess Cozy Coupe to ride to the park when we visit the grandparents as Thumper loves to beep the horn and pretend to drive which only seems natural to her as shes always stealing mommy’s keys.

-- Plant a vegetable garden.
-Plant cucumbers, tomatoes or peas, etc. The kids will love watering them and watching them grow.
+- Plant a vegetable garden or Go to the local farmers market: Try a different vegetable or fruit each time you go and take the opportunity to teach your kids about local produce and farming.
+Buy some seeds and plant cucumbers, tomatoes or peas, etc at home.
+The kids will love watering them and watching them grow.
 When they are ripe, the best reward comes – they can pick, wash and eat them!

 - Paint a bird house.
 Go to your local craft store and purchase a bird house to paint.
 Once painted, hang it outside and guess what birds may live in the house.

 These are just a few ideas that keep my girls busy on summer days.
 We have a lot of fun together and I’m sure you will too!
 Any more ideas are greatly appreciated!!
-For more summer fun see 5 Ways to Spend Time Outdoors this Summer and Science and Crafts with the Kids during the Summer Holidays.
+For more summer fun checkout our Guide to the Best Outdoor Toys and Science and Crafts with the Kids during the Summer Holidays.